Fred Flintstone at the Cross House

 Under was…wow.
 Wild!
 Weird!

-ABOVE: The 1930s linoleum flooring in the kitchen of the Cross House.
+ABOVE: The very first layer of linoleum in the kitchen of the Cross House, resting atop the 1894 maple flooring.

 There can be no question: The Cross House has the EXACT same flooring the Flintstone’s have in their home.
 Right?